jonisf87/fwk-plawrightBack/README.md

 ---

 ## 🛠️ Implementation & Changes

 - **Playwright browser installation required:**
   - After `npm install`, run `npx playwright install` to download browser binaries.
+- **ESLint setup and compliance:**
+  - ESLint v9+ is configured with a flat config (`eslint.config.mjs`).
+  - TypeScript and Playwright rules are enforced.
+  - All code is linted and compliant with the rules (no unused variables, no unused catch params, no `any` types, etc).
+  - To lint, run: `npx eslint . --ext .ts --max-warnings=0`
 - **Registration Happy Path:**
   - Now uses API registration only (bypasses UI and CAPTCHA).
   - UI message validation is removed; only API response is asserted.